Spirent Logo

 quotes

-Our new lab and estates strategy will be a game changer for our business and our emissions reduction programme.
-We will reduce our direct carbon emissions by 60 per cent whilst delivering enhanced working environments."
+Our lab and estates strategy will reduce our direct carbon emissions by 60 per cent whilst delivering enhanced working environments."

 Ray Lee